MAziz-0/Legal_site/README.md

 ### Code

--   [SweetAlert2](https://sweetalert2.github.io/): SweetAlert2 used to create beautiful and responsive alerts.
+-   [Modern Business template](https://startbootstrap.com/template/modern-business): Modern Business template was used to create the base layout for the website.

 ### Content

--   All text content was written by the developer.

--   All materials on this Site(Naruto), including, but not limited to characters, images, illustrations, audio clips, video clips, and compilations, are protected by copyrights, trademarks, and other intellectual property rights which are owned and controlled by VIZ Media, LLC. and its affiliates (collectively, "VIZ Media, SHONEN JUMP, Shojo Beat")
+-   All Legal content was sourced from various Legal websites, none of the information will be used for commercial purposes as this is a educational project.

 ### Media

--   The Full-screen background image came from this [Wallpaperaccess](https://wallpaperaccess.com/uchiha-fan)
--   The Victory .webp came from this [Tenor](https://tenor.com/view/happy-naruto-smile-gif-12599252)
--   The Loss .webp came from this [Cute Wallpaper](https://cutewallpaper.org/21/wallpaper-mangekyou-sharingan-gif/Top-30-Sharingan-GIFs-Find-the-best-GIF-on-Gfycat.gif)
--   The Splash screen background image came from this [Wallpaper Abyss](https://wall.alphacoders.com/big.php?i=1093657)
+-   The background images came from [Pexels](https://www.pexels.com/)
--   The Card images came from [Pinterest](https://www.pinterest.co.uk/)
+-   The Bootstrap template came from [StartBootstrap](https://startbootstrap.com/template/modern-business)
--   The Favicon icon came from [Icon Library](https://icon-library.com/icon/naruto-icon-13.html)
+-   The Favicon icon came from [Wikimedia](https://commons.wikimedia.org/wiki/File:Eo_circle_purple_letter-n.svg)

 ### Acknowledgements

--   Javascript logic inspired by OurCodeSolution (https://ourcodesolution.com/)
+-   Python/Flask logic learn from Code Institute Instructional videos

 -   My Mentor for continuous helpful feedback.